quarto-monash/workingpaper/README.md

 # Monash Working Paper Format Template

-This is a Quarto template that assists you in creating a working paper, optionally with Monash University branding.
+This is a Quarto template that assists you in creating a working paper for the Department of Econometrics & Business Statistics, Monash University.

 ## Creating a new working paper